-The need of a person with diabetes for social security and their rights to various benefits or services based on the medical condition vary depending on the condition and personal life situation.
-If diabetes, related complications or potential other chronic diseases affect your ability to work or function, you should contact the social worker at your care unit.
-The public health care social worker can assess your situation and refer you to suitable social security benefits or services.
-The most important thing is for you to actively find information and ask for advice.
+The right to various financial benefits or services based on the medical condition vary depending on the condition and personal life situation.
+If the symptoms caused by a long-term illness affect your ability to work or function, it is recommended to contact the social worker or rehabilitation counsellor at your own care facility to assess your situation and refer you to suitable social security benefits or services.
+The Social Insurance Institution of Finland (Kela) also provides advice on questions related to benefits through its customer service.

 For a person with diabetes, important social security benefits other than medication reimbursements and equipment include: